 Article by Richard Sexton, MicroD.

 It goes without saying that there is virtually no business in existence today that does not require some sort of digital presence, and in most cases, a fully functional website is the baseline requirement.
 For our home furnishings customers, this is particularly important as they are competing against such heavyweights as Amazon, Overstock, and others for market share.
-Here at MicroD, websites, product content, visualization, and digital marketing are our lifeblood, as we help retailers and manufacturers thrive in this competitive landscape.
+Here at MicroD, websites, product content, visualization, and digital marketing are our lifeblood, as we help retailers and manufacturers increase their digital presence and thrive in this competitive landscape.
 But if you want a primer on where to begin, my recommendation would be to focus on these critical areas:

 SEO is a complex subject to master in short notice, but you can start with three specific efforts:

 - Local Search has been an SEO fact of life for the last 5 years but changes in Google’s result pages have given laser focus to local search results.
-Completing all of your local listings (on Google, Yelp, Yellow Pages, and other local directories) is the first and most important step in maximizing local SEO.
+Completing all of your local listings (on Google, Yelp, Yellow Pages, and other local directories) is the first and most important step in maximizing local SEO and increasing your digital presence.
 You can use tools to help with this since there are a lot of directories out there, some of which you may never have heard of.
 Make sure this information is easy to access and consistent on your own site as well, especially on your footer, which displays on every content page.
 Your objective for local search is to be the first listing on the “Map Pack”, which highlights the top three local results for the search term.

 Once you’ve done all the hard work of getting people to your site, your real work begins!
 But the onsite experience is how you turn site visitors into actual customers, whether your conversion objective is a phone call, lead form completion, or actual sale.
 Here are some basic elements you must master: